 Furthermore, establishing the project settings and group permissions can be a tedious and manual process.
 Not only do project administrators typically have to add users individually to the database, but they also have to configure specific user groups and associated permissions.
 A small hiccup may have extraordinary consequences in that a certain user may inadvertently gain unnecessary access to privileged information.

-Streamlining Workflows with Everlaw’s Ediscovery Automation Technology
+Streamlining Workflows with Everlaw’s Automated Ediscovery Technology

 Modern ediscovery solutions, such as Everlaw, can help address some of the pain points that arise with uploading and processing data.
 Everlaw enables users to easily load their documents to the platform and create new cases and projects with Everlaw’s self-service uploader, fast ingestion processing engine, and project templates.
 These features automate previously manual and time-consuming tasks that bog down users trying to get a project up and running.